[ aws . cloudwatch ]

 The namespace for the metric data.
 You can use ASCII characters for the namespace, except for control characters which are not supported.

-The data for the metric.
+The data for the metrics.
+Use this parameter if your metrics do not contain associated entities.
 The array can include no more than 1000 metrics per call.

 Encapsulates the information sent to either create a metric or add new values to be aggregated into an existing metric.